OlafMerkert/tng-automation/TASKSHEET.md

 Any python3 version will work
 - Visit the python3.9 download website at  https://www.python.org/downloads/release/python-390/
 - Scroll down and select your OS version installer
+- Run installation and select `Add Python 3.9 to PATH`

 Alternatively use package manager: